 Public Sector Undertakings

 NTPC is the largest power generating company in India.
-NTPC was incorporated on 7th November, 1975 with the objective of building large size thermal power stations, along with associated transmission systems, to accelerate the integrated development of power sector in the country.
+NTPC was incorporated on 07.11.1975 with the objective to accelerate the integrated development of power sector in the country.
 Acknowledging contribution of NTPC to the entire power industry, NTPC was conferred the status of Navratna Company in 1997.

 NTPC became a listed Company in 2004.
 In 2005, the company was renamed as 'NTPC Limited' in line with the changes taking place in the business portfolio of the company, transforming the company from a thermal power generator to an integrated power company with presence across entire energy value chain through diversification and backward & forward integration.
-NTPC has made foray into Hydro power, Coal mining, Power trading, Ash business, Equipment manufacturing, Renewable energy, Power distribution, etc.
+NTPC has made foray into hydro power, renewable energy,coal mining, power trading, energy services, etc.

-On 19th May, 2010, NTPC was granted the coveted status of 'Maharatna Company' by Govt. of India to make it a global giant in line with its vision "To be the world's largest and best power producer, powering India's Growth".
+On 19.05.2010, NTPC was granted the coveted status of 'Maharatna Company' by the Government of India to make it a global giant.

 2. National Hydroelectric Power Corporation (NHPC)